 The Factories Act 1937 stated: In every workroom in which a substantial proportion of the work is done sitting and does not involve serious physical effort, a temperature of less than sixty degrees shall not be deemed, after the first hour, to be a reasonable temperature while work is going on, and at least one thermometer shall be provided and maintained in a suitable position in every such workroom.

 Bengeo Infant School logbook gives the temperature for most weeks for 1909 until midway through 1916.
-The chart in note 3 shows during how many weeks the temperature was below 60̊ F. It was clearly not a warm place to be for much of the year!
+The chart in note 3 shows during how many weeks the temperature was below 60̊ F. Even this temperature is not very high when you are sitting working!

 On evening of Wednesday, 13th October “There was a great calamity in the town,” as Miss Lethem reported in the Cowbridge logbook.
 This was a Zeppelin raid in which eight men & one boy were killed.
 Unusually their names are recorded on the Hertford War Memorial in Parliament Square.
 The incident was not fully reported until January, 1919 because of Government restrictions.
 The Catholic School logbook reports: “Registers not marked on Thursday (14th) owing to Air Raid of previous night.
 Several of children’s homes suffered.”